yegor256/blog/_posts/2016/aug/2016-08-10-if-then-else-code-smell.md

 The benefits are obvious: the `DyTalk` class is smaller and therefore more cohesive.

+{% quote If it's possible to convert if-then-else forking to a decorator, it has to be done %}

 But the question is bigger than just that.
 Can we make a rule out of it?
 Can we say that **each and every forking** is bad and should be moved out of a class?
 What about forking that happens inside a method and can't be converted to a decorator?